wwsscc/CSCI653/README.md

 As pattern recognition in stock time series has attracted the attention, technical analysts and traders believe that patterns and shapes could be used to find profitable trading opportunities.

 In this project, I plan to use this investment strategies on day trading.
 All stocking price data are real market price.
-Based on the five special patterns, this project will use parallel computing to accelerate recognizing the pattern.
+Based on the five special patterns, Main focus is to recognize patterns and determine the neckline stock time series data.
+This time series data is per minute stock prices for seven (7) days.

 # Methods